 Cool Shield is the most versatile aisle containment system to help both new and existing data centers increase cooling efficiency.

-A variety of flexible strips and solid panels are used with the channel to create an aisle containment solution tailored to each project.
+A variety of flexible strips and solid panels are used to create an aisle containment solution tailored to each project.
 This versatility allows us to meet nearly any specification including temperature rated drop panels, sliding panel systems, fusible link options and FM Global 4910 requirements.
 In addition to being highly functionality and customizable, Cool Shield is extremely cost competitive compared to other aisle containment systems.

 Hot vs. Cold Aisle Containment

 Today’s data centers require massive amounts of cooling and power.
 Above all, the decision to choose Hot or Cold aisle containment is largely dependent on your site requirements and equipment needs.

 Cold aisle containment isolates the supply airflow from cooling units to create a uniform and highly controllable temperature at the server intake.

 Cold aisle containment systems (CACs) allows for all of the cooled supply air from the CRAC/CRAH units to be in direct proximity of the air intake of critical equipment.
 In addition, sealing the cold aisle prevents hot server exhaust air from re-circulating around to the server intake.
 As a result, this combination allows for precise control of the cold aisle air temperature.
 Most noteworthy, increased control allows the data center manager to optimize the set point temperatures from cooling units.